 During the past few years, these cameras went up in price considerably.
 Scarcity, film photography’s growing popularity, and the cameras’ unique look are likely the reasons.

-❤ By the way: If you choose to buy your camera from eBay, please consider using this link so that this website may get a small percentage of that sale — at no extra charge for you — thanks!
+❤ By the way: Please consider making your Voigtländer Vitessa A camera purchase using this link so that this website may get a small percentage of that sale — at no extra charge for you — thanks!